blackberry/WebWorks-Samples/DojoAppDetails/README.md

 This application shows the markup for creating a simple Dojo application to view app details based on the app's WebWorks config.xml file

-The sample code for this application is Open Source under the [BSD License](http://opensource.org/licenses/BSD-3-Clause).
+The sample code for this application is Open Source under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).

 **Applies To**